epfl-ada/ada-2024-project-c1n3mada/README.md

     ├── Q5.ipynb                           # Jupyter notebook containing the implementation of movie 5
 ├── src/                              # Directory containing some main source code scripts
-    ├── utils/                             # Directory containing some utils scripts ├── data_utils.py                        # Script containing functions to pre-process the different datasets ├── merge_utils.py                       # Script containing functions to merge the different datasets ├── plot_utils.py                        # Script containing functions to plot some data ├── tests/                            # Directory containing tests for the project ├── requirements.txt/                 # File containing all requirements to run the current project ├── results.ipynb/                    # Jupyter notebook containing all the initial analysis and implementations
+    ├── utils/                             # Directory containing some utils scripts ├── analysis_utils.py                    # Script containing functions to simplify several analysis aspects ├── data_utils.py                        # Script containing functions to pre-process the different datasets ├── evaluation_utils.py                  # Script containing functions to perform different checks ├── general_utils.py                     # Script containing functions to simplify several general ├── interactive_plots_utils.py           # Script containing functions to create all the interactive plots ├── merge_utils.py                       # Script containing functions to merge the different datasets ├── plot_utils.py                        # Script containing functions to plot some data ├── tests/                            # Directory containing tests for the project ├── requirements.txt/                 # File containing all requirements to run the current project ├── results.ipynb/                    # Jupyter notebook containing all the analysis and implementations
 ```

-The `results.ipynb` is the Jupyter notebook containing the initial analysis and implementations done for milestone 2.
+The `results.ipynb` is the Jupyter notebook containing the complete analysis and implementations done for the final milestone.

 ## Research questions
 **Movie 1: Echo** 📢 <br>
-How does a movie’s IMDb rating relate to its box office success? <br>
+How does a movie’s IMDb rating relate to its box office revenue? <br>
 This film explores the IMDb rating, being a reflection of audience and critic reception for movies.
 The correlation between rating and the box office revenue is presented, first for all movies in general and then broken down by genre.

 **Movie 2: Tongues** 🗣 <br>